jritchie17/reporttestingapp/README.md

 - `header_rows` – the rows that contain column headers
 - `skip_rows` – how many rows to skip before reading data
 - `first_data_column` – the first column index treated as numeric data
+- `center_cell` – optional cell reference used to read the center code

 These options control how the `_clean_dataframe` helper processes sheets for that report type.